False Allegations Against Foster Carers in Queensland: What Really Happens

 A Standard of Care review is a formal departmental process initiated by the Department of Child Safety, Seniors and Disability Services (DCSSDS) when a complaint or concern is raised about a foster or kinship carer's conduct.
 It is not a criminal investigation, though it may run alongside one if the allegation involves potential criminal conduct.

 The review is governed by the Standards of Care, which are the legally mandated minimum standards for the care of children in Queensland's out-of-home care system, and by the Child Protection Act 1999.
-The Department is required to investigate any allegation that a carer may have failed to meet those standards.
+The Department assesses whether a concern indicates a possible failure to meet those standards; the review may run alongside a criminal investigation if potential criminal conduct is involved.

 During a Standard of Care review: